jss367/jss367.github.io/_posts/2021-02-16-how-to-keep-up-with-machine-learning-research.md

 [ConnectedPapers](https://www.connectedpapers.com/)
 * Creates a graph of papers, so you can find research that is similar the initial paper
-* I love the idea, although I haven't actually used the site much

 ## Newsletters

-I'm not usually a newsletters guy, but for some reason I've found that there are excellent newsletters in the machine learning world.
+I'm not usually a newsletters guy, but for some reason, I've found that there are excellent newsletters in the machine learning world.
 Here are the ones I use:

 [The Batch](https://www.deeplearning.ai/thebatch/)
 * Newsletter by Andrew Ng and his company, [deeplearning.ai](https://www.deeplearning.ai/)